-Under the category of health factors, as reported by the National County Health Rankings, Miami-Dade County is ranked 28th out of 67 Florida counties, which is significantly lower than its neighboring counties of Monroe and Broward counties (8th and 12th, respectively).
-Selected health factor indicators are presented in the graph on the next page, with the majority of these indicators illustrating the disproportionate disadvantage experienced by Miami-Dade residents compared to the remaining counties in the state of Florida.
+Under the category of health factors, as reported by the National County Health Rankings, Miami-Dade County is ranked 28th out of 67, significantly lower than its neighboring counties of Monroe and Broward counties (8th and 12th, respectively).
+Selected health factor indicators are presented in the chart below, with the majority of these indicators illustrating the disproportionate disadvantage experienced by Miami-Dade residents compared to the remaining counties in the state of Florida.
 For instance, 33% of households reported experiencing at least one of four housing problems, such as overcrowding, high housing costs, or lack of kitchen or plumbing facilities compared to 23% at the state level.